 Test the brakes on your truck at the start of each shift.
 Know the distance it takes to stop before you start working.

-If at any time the stopping distance is too long for you to stop safely, don't drive the truck.
+If the stopping distance is too long for you to stop safely, don't drive the truck.
 Report any problem to your supervisor.